 SEBASTOPOL is about a 15 minute drive west of Santa Rosa.
 Sebastopol (Peacetown, Nuclear Free Zone, etc) is a sister city of Takeo City, Japan and Chihirin in the Ukraine.
 This small town features a number of boutique shops, restaurants and the often popular The Barlow – a 12-acre space featuring a number of artisans including products such as coffee, clothing, wine, food and art.
 Central Sebastopol is fairly easy to get around on foot and The Barlow is within easy walking distance of the center of town.
 Also the Community Market on site is very popular with locals.

 Across the highway from the Barlow is the Gravenstein Station featuring a number of artisan shops including food, wine, chocolate and a coffee roaster.
 Look for the iconic water tower in front as well as the black vintage lococomotive.
 Very centrally located here is The Sebastopol Inn (great place to stay simply based on it’s proximity to both the Barlow and the Gravenstein Station).

 A Farmer’s Market operates year round on Sunday mornings in the Sebastopol Central Park – features a number of local vendors.

 Screamin’ Mimi’s is an institution in town – locally well-known as the go to ice cream shop.
-Two restaurants worth checking out are Zazu and Ramen Gaijin.
+Another restaurants= worth checking out is Ramen Gaijin.

 Also home to the picturesque Enmanji Buddhist Temple.